kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

 - The client certificate must be configured to support client authorization.
 - The client certificate presented by the PushAgent will be authorized if the DN contains role=etw-pushagent.
 - If the client certificate does not have the role above, it can be authorized by being listed in the AuthorizedCommonNames setting of the AgentManager.
+- To create client certificates, check the scripts in the `EtwEvents.PushAgent/certificates` folder.
+  - They need to be modified for the individual install scenario.

-- If needed, a custom root certificate must be installed.
+- If needed, custom root and  signing (intermediate CA) certificates (if desired) must be installed.
   - On a Windows client, the optional root certificate must be installed in the "**Local Computer\Trusted Root Certification Authorities**" folder of the local certificate storage.
+  - On a Windows client, the optional signing certificate must be installed in the "**Local Computer\Intermediate Certification Authorities**" folder of the local certificate storage.
   - On a Linux client it depends on the distribution.
 A popular way is:
     - copy `Kd-Soft.crt` to `/usr/local/share/ca-certificates/`
     - run `update-ca-certificates` with the proper permissions (root)
-- If we have a root certificate with its private key, then we can create client certificates.
+- If we have a root or signing certificate with its private key, then we can create client certificates.
-  - Modify the script `certificates\MakeKdSoftClientCert.cmd` by replacing "Kd-Soft.crt" and "Kd-Soft.key" with the file names for your root certificate.
+  - Modify the script `certificates\MakeKdSoftClientCert.cmd` by replacing "Kd-Soft.crt" and "Kd-Soft.key" with the file names for your root/signing certificate.

 - Our scripts in `EtwEvents.PushAgent/certificates`require OpenSSL 3.0 installed.
   - see https://slproweb.com/products/Win32OpenSSL.html or https://kb.firedaemon.com/support/solutions/articles/4000121705.